IzODA/IzODA.github.io/docs/ecosystem.md

 ![Jupyter Architecture](/img/IzODA_JupyterArchitecture.png)

-See the <a href="https://github.com/IzODA/jupyterhub" target="_blank" rel="noopener noreferrer">IzODA Jupyterhub</a> github repo for downloads and a detailed description of this configuration.
+See the [IzODA Jupyterhub](https://github.com/IzODA/jupyterhub) github repo for downloads and a detailed description of this configuration.